itzyashh/list-console-log/README.md

 ## Known Issues

-- The regex pattern might not catch all complex console.log statements
 - Very large files with many console logs may experience slight performance issues
 - Multi-line console logs might not be deleted completely in some complex cases